mircomunch/cooker_meter/README.md

 Each test is relater to the correspondig power and time used

 ### How to connect
-- Supply the system
+- Supply the RPi
 - Connect to the WiFi
   - SSID: GREATER
   - PSW: cooker123
-- Open the web dashboard at greater.local:1880
+- Open the web dashboard at greater.local:1880/ui
 - Login
   - user
   - GREATERcooker
-- Plug the load
+- Plug the load trough

 ### How to use dashboard
 - Manage
   - Insert new test
-  - Run a test
+  - Run a test and check the running info
+  - Delete a test
   - See all tests' status
 - Setting
   - Check socket status
+  - Set date and time
-  - Download Database
+  - Download Database / Reboot system
-  - Delete test
   - See raw data (test and readings)